andreasschenkel/moodle-local_feedbackdchoicegenerator/README.md

 - 12.12.2021 to support moodle styleguide use code checker to find codebeautyfing issues
 - 20.12.2021 add privacy provider implementation to inform that no private date is stored
+- transfer code from plugintype report to local

 [[v1.0.4]]